Canadian-owned MSP · Since 2012

 About Fusion Computing

-Founded in 2012.
-Still led by the same CISSP-certified engineer who started it.
+Still led by the same CISSP-certified engineer with an MSc in Computer Science from the University of Guelph who started it.

 How Fusion started

-The team has grown well beyond the founder.
-Meet the current Fusion Computing team → You can also review the technology partners and certifications that shape the way Fusion builds and supports client environments.
+The team has grown well beyond the founder, into a senior Canadian crew that owns the work day to day.
+Meet the full Fusion Computing team → or review the technology partners and certifications behind it.

 Security leadership, not just security tools